How to Write a Personal Statement That Gets You Into Business School

 Your personal statement is not the place to rehash your resume and give your readers information they can easily find elsewhere.
 Instead, focus on explaining your trajectory: Where do you want to go?
 And how will the MBA help you get there?
 Be specific in the ways you discuss using your MBA to solve real-world problems, and frame this effort as a meaningful personal goal.
 Connect the dots for the reader, showing exactly how you plan to put your education to use.

 Before you begin writing, consider creating an outline to organize your essay into discrete, manageable sections and to ensure that you hit all of your important points of focus.3 Refer to this outline frequently as you write to keep yourself on track and to make the process as smooth as possible.

 Don’t forget to proofread your personal statement meticulously for grammar and to rid it of any typos or spelling errors.
 And if writing isn’t your strongest skill, don’t be afraid to get assistance with your essay: Ask friends or colleagues to read your statement to determine whether it really captures your goals and business acumen, and to uncover any potential issues.
-And even if you are a great writer, having a second set of eyes on an essay this important can never hurt.
+Even if you are a great writer, having a second set of eyes on an essay this important can never hurt.

 A well-written and compelling personal statement can set you apart from other applicants and help you gain admittance to an MBA program.
 If you’re authentic and focus on telling your story, your essay will shine, and you’ll soon be on your way to earning your MBA.
-Learn more about how you can apply these strategies in your application to the Online MBA at CSU Monterey Bay by contacting an Admissions Advisor today.
+Learn more about how you can apply these strategies in your application to the Online MBA program at CSU Monterey Bay by contacting an Admissions Advisor today.